ragingbal/streamzero-docs/Overview/ferris_fx/IntegrationsGuide/Notifications_And_Messaging/Notifications_And_Messaging.md

 The configurations must be added to a secrets.json file and uploaded as part of the apprise_package.

-The apprise package must be configured to be triggered by the 'ferris.notifications.apprise.notification' event.
+The apprise package must be configured to be triggered by the '{{< param replacables.brand_name_lowercase  >}}.notifications.apprise.notification' event.

 ### Popular Notification Services